-We ran all three models on the open-source benchmark the paper about the NullAway pluggable typechecker~\cite{BanerjeeCS2019}.
-This benchmark (from their artifact~\cite{nullaway-artifact}) is a collection of 18 projects from GitHub in 2019; each was annotated with nullability annotations when the artifact was published.
+We ran each model on the open-source benchmark from the NullAway paper~\cite{BanerjeeCS2019}.
+This benchmark (from their artifact~\cite{nullaway-artifact}) is a collection of 18 projects from GitHub; each was annotated with nullability annotations when the artifact was published.
 The artifact also includes an evaluation tool to run NullAway on these projects.
-Two of these repositories no longer exist; we could build the project and run NullAway on 14 of the remaining 16; two more projects no longer use \<@Nullable> annotations (in the branches pulled by the artifact's evaluation tool).
-We consider the remaining 12 projects that we can typecheck using NullAway; however, we note that of these projects, 3 of the 12 do not typecheck with no warnings, even with the human-written annotations.
+Two of these repositories no longer exist; we could build the project and run NullAway on 11 of the remaining 16; two more projects no longer use \<@Nullable> annotations (in the branches pulled by the artifact's evaluation tool).
+We consider the remaining 9 projects that we can typecheck using NullAway; however, we note that of these projects, 2 of the 9 do not typecheck with no warnings, even with the human-written annotations.
 We assume that this is because of either changes in the projects or changes in NullAway itself.

+In the remaining projects, 142 out of the 594 classes (\textasciitilde 23\%) have a \<@Nullable> annotation.
+This is a typical ratio; as another point of comparison, consider the eureka and spring-framework projects (both of which are outside the dataset but are annotated for NullAway).
+Eureka~\footnote{https://github.com/Netflix/eureka} has 21/408 annotated classes (\textasciitilde 5\%); spring-framework~\footnote{https://github.com/spring-projects/spring-framework} has 3016/8800 (\textasciitilde 34\%).
+These projects are examples of human-annotated projects near the extremes of the distribution.

 We checked each benchmark project with NullAway in three configurations: 1) with the human-written annotations that came with the projects, 2) after removing the human-written annotations from each project, and 3) after using each model to re-annotate the code.
-We measured two proxies for human annotation effort: each model's precision/recall with respect to the human-written annotations (which are erased before passing the projects to each model) and the reduction in the warnings that NullAway issues using our annotations versus the unannotated code.
-The results appear in \cref{tab_nul}. \looseness=-1
+We measured two proxies for human annotation effort: each model's precision/recall of the human-written annotations (which are erased before passing the projects to each model) and the reduction in the warnings from NullAway using our annotations versus the unannotated code.
+The results appear in \cref{tab_nul}.